Sheridan Center for Classical Studies Graduate Programs

 - At its next meeting, the Sheridan Center for Classical Studies forwards a recommendation to the Graduate Studies Committee, which then determines an appropriate course of action and provides a written explanation to the student.

-- If still unsatisfied, the student may appeal the decision to the Dean of the College.
+- If still unsatisfied, the student may appeal the decision to the Provost.

 N.B.
 The Graduate Studies Committee does not review complaints specifically related to a student’s status as a graduate teaching fellow.
-After review by the Sheridan Center, the matter proceeds to the Dean of the College as stated in the Teaching Fellows Handbook.
+After review by the Sheridan Center, the matter proceeds to the Provost as stated in the Teaching Fellows Handbook.